 Lokanarkavu temple is situated at Memunda which is about 4km from Vatakara, Kozhikode district, in Kerala.
+This famous temple in Kerala dedicated to goddess Durga combines simplicity with a legendary aura.
 The temple is regarded as the official family temple of 500 Aryan Nagariks who migrated to Kerala.
 Visitors get an opportunity to watch the unique folk dance known as Poorakkali, similar to the martial art form called Kalaripayattu.

 By air: Calicut International Airport is the nearest airport

 By Rail: Closest station is Vatakara which is 5km from the temple

 By Road: Private and public transports are easily available to reach the pilgrim spot.

 Sree Parassinikadavu Muthappan Temple is a beautiful temple with attractive architecture and is located on the banks of the river Valapattanam.
 The temple is dedicated to Lord Muthappan.
 Visitors offer alcohol and liquor bottles to the deity Muthappan.
 People from all caste and religion can enter the temple.
 Dogs are one of the common animals seen in the Sree Parassinikadavu Muthappan Temple.